 It was not until the eleventh century when the Turkish invaded the Armenian homeland, that there was a problem.
 By the sixteenth century, Armenia had been absorbed into the vast Ottoman Empire, which by the 1800 began to decline in power.
-The Turks that were once invincible were now no match to the modern European armies.
-As the empire continued to decline many ethnic groups like the Greeks and Serbs were given their independence under the Turkish Ottoman.
-It was only the Armenian who were denied their right to independence.

 Note: In the map, the dark red spots of the areas of the mass murders, while the white spots are the concentration camps